arista-hpandya/SONiC/doc/drop_counters/drop_counters_HLD.md

 - Periodically (e.g. every 30s) cycling through different sets of drop counters on a given device
 - "Striping" drop counters across different devices in the system (e.g. these 3 switches are tracking VLAN drops, these 3 switches are tracking ACL drops, etc.)
 - An automatic version of [1.1.2](#112-a-helpful-debugging-tool) that adapts the drop counter configuration based on which counters are incrementing

+### 1.1.4 Alerting on persistent drops
+To further help with debugging packet loss issues described in [1.1.2](#112-a-helpful-debugging-tool), drop counters also provide the functionality to detect persistent drops.
+These persistent drops can be reported via syslogs or similar mechanisms.
+More details on how we define persistent drops and the correct way to configure this feature can be found in [3.1.6](#316-configuring-persistent-drop-counters-from-the-CLI)

 # 2 Requirements